-The Group has developed a comprehensive, enterprise-wide risk management framework.
+The Group has developed a comprehensive, enterprise wide risk management framework.
 Management actively participates in the identification, assessment, and monitoring of new and existing risks.
 Particular attention is given to market risks that could impact on the Group.
-Management undertakes regular reporting to appraise the Audit Committee and the Board of the Company's risks and the treatment of those risks.
+Management undertakes regular reporting to appraise the Audit and Risk Committee and the Board of the Group’s risks and the treatment of those risks.

-The Audit Committee reviews and if considered satisfactory, recommends for approval by the Board annually, the Company's insurance programme.
+The Audit and Risk Committee reviews and if considered satisfactory, recommends for approval by the Board annually, the Group’s insurance programme.

-The Group has adopted a Wholesale Electricity and Carbon Trading Policy to manage the risk relating to the purchasing of electricity from the wholesale electricity market and sale of carbon related products.
-Derivative instruments can be used to set the price of electricity at a future nominated time.
-The Wholesale Electricity and Carbon Trading Policy allows wholesale electricity trading to occur within risk limits set by the Board.
+The Group has adopted a Wholesale Energy and Carbon Trading Policy to manage the risk relating to the purchasing of electricity and gas from wholesale energy markets and the trading of carbon related products.
+Derivative instruments are used to set the price of electricity at a future nominated time.
+The Wholesale Energy and Carbon Trading Policy allows wholesale energy and carbon trading to occur within risk limits set by the Board.

 Delegated Authorities Policy